cboettig/nonparametric-bayes/inst/doc/nonparametric-bayes.md

 over this huge space to select the most likely model and parameters;
 or using a Bayesian approach, assign priors to each of these possible models and infer the posterior distribution of possible models.
-The Gaussian process approach can be thought of as a computationally efficient approximation to this approach.
-Gaussian processes represent a large class of models that can be though of as capturing or reasonably approximating the set of models in this collection.
+The GP approach can be thought of as a computationally efficient approximation to this approach.
+GPs represent a large class of models that can be though of as capturing or reasonably approximating the set of models in this collection.
 By modeling at the level of the process, rather than the level of parametric equation, we can more concisely capture the possible behavior of these curves.
-In place of a parametric model of the dynamical system, the Gaussian Process approach postulates a prior distribution of (n-dimensional) curves that can be though of as approximations to a range of possible (parametric) models that might describe the data.
+In place of a parametric model of the dynamical system, the GP approach postulates a prior distribution of (n-dimensional) curves that can be though of as approximations to a range of possible (parametric) models that might describe the data.
 The GP allows us to consider a set of possible curves simultaneously.